 A multitier architecture (or n-tier architecture) is a client-server architecture in which the presentation, application processing, and data management are logically separate processes.
 Most often, multitier architecture refers to a three-tier architecture-that is, presentation, application, and data tiers.
 The presentation tier is the topmost level of the application.
 The presentation tier displays information to the user, often via a web browser or windowed form.
 It communicates with other tiers by transferring input or data results to the other tiers in the architecture.
-The application tier is sometimes referred to as the business logic tier.
-It controls an application's functionality by performing detailed processing to satisfy specific requirements.
+The application tier is sometionality by performing detailed processing to satisfy specific requirements.
 Finally, the data tier consists of a database server or servers which are used to store and retrieve data.
 This tier keeps all data independent from the application or business logic tier and the presentation tier.
 Giving data its own tier greatly improves scalability and performance and allows applications to share data from a centralized repository.